The Biden Administration Restores the Nation’s Largest National Forest’s Logging Ban

 The days of large-scale, old-growth timber sales on the nation’s largest national forest are over, according to the Biden administration, which is focusing on forest restoration, recreation, and other commercial uses.

-According to the US Forest Service, the Tongass National Forest in Alaska will continue to sell small amounts of timber, including certain old-growth trees, for local communities and cultural purposes such as totem poles, canoes, and tribal artisan use.
+The Tongass National Forest in Alaska will continue to sell small amounts of timber, including certain old-growth trees, to local communities and for cultural purposes such as totem poles, canoes, and tribal artisan use, according to the United States Forest Service.
+According to the Forest Service.

 The Forest Service’s announcement overturns a Trump-era decision to ease logging and road-building limits in the southeast Alaska rainforest, which is home to wolves, bears, and salmon.